 6 sigma: too much and not enough

-Finally, a few comments to distinguish between the IM approach and 6 sigma.
+Finally, a few comments to distinguish between the Intelligent Management approach and 6 sigma.

 This assumption “eliminates” the problem of non-predictability, using the interval of 1.5 sigma as a buffer.
 The assumption made by the 6 sigma approach is that, after a while, all processes operate within this interval.